spatialos/gdk-for-unity/docs/content/system-update-order.md

 }
 ```

-The SpatialOS GDK for Unity defines several update groups which run relative to `PlayerLoop.Update`.
+The SpatialOS GDK for Unity (GDK) defines several update groups which run relative to `PlayerLoop.Update`.
 Most of your systems should belong to one of these (please don’t use groups which have “Internal” in the name - these are for internal use only).
 Using one of these groups will ensure that the system gets all state changes and that new changes get correctly propagated.
 The groups are executed in the following order:

 * `SpatialOSReceiveGroup` - This group contains all of the systems related to receiving and handling data from SpatialOS.
   * `InternalSpatialOSReceiveGroup` - This is used by the `SpatialOSReceiveSystem`. **(Internal use only)**